 Then enter the iCloud email address of the person you want to invite.
 Once you've invited them you can then allow Remote access and whether or not they have the ability to edit your set up.
 You can also remove them if you decide you don't like them anymore.

 How to change the wallpaper in the Home app

 The Home Tab wallpaper can be modified by tapping the location icon in the top left and choosing a new one in Home settings.
 You can do the same for rooms: after picking a room, tap the list icon in the top left, open Room Settings, and assign a new wallpaper.

 A scene is where any number of your accessories can work together with a single command and is one of the key features of HomeKit.
 This is great for times like when you wake up, leave the house, come home or go to bed.
 The Apple Home app lets you create custom scenes giving you plenty of options.
 To create a scene, tap on the "+" icon at the top right of the screen in the Home app and follow the instructions from there.

 Easily add a new accessory or scene by tapping on the "+" sign in the top right corner of the Home tab or any room page.

 Setting up HomeKit favourites

 "Favourite" scenes and accessories for them to appear on the Home tab and in the Control Center.
-To set a device or scene as a favourite, long press (Using 3D Touch with the iPhone 6S or 7) on the device or scene and then press "Details".
+To set a device or scene as a favourite, long press using 3D Touch on the device or scene and then press "Details".
 Scroll down the page until you see "Include in Favourites" and make sure it is selected.